Vaishnavism: Theism with many varieties

-Vaishnavism is centered on the devotion of Vishnu and his avatars.
-According to Schweig, it is a "polymorphic monotheism, i.e. a theology that recognizes many forms (ananta rupa) of the one, single unitary divinity," since there are many forms of one original deity, with Vishnu taking many forms.
-Okita, in contrast, states that the different denominations within Vaishnavism are best described as theism, pantheism and panentheism.
+Vaishnavism is centred on the devotion of Vishnu and his avatars.
+According to Schweig, it can be "characterized as a polymorphic monotheism, i.e. a theology that recognises many forms (ananta rupa) of the one, single unitary divinity," since there are many forms of one original deity, with Vishnu taking many forms.
+In contrast, Okita states that the different denominations within Vaishnavism are best described as theism, pantheism and panentheism.

-The Vaishnava sampradaya started by Madhvacharya is a monotheistic tradition wherein Vishnu (Krishna) is omnipotent, omniscient and omnibenevolent.
-In contrast, Sri Vaishnavism sampradaya associated with Ramanuja has monotheistic elements, but differs in several ways, such as goddess Lakshmi and god Vishnu are considered as inseparable equal divinities.
-According to some scholars, Sri Vaishnavism emphasizes panentheism, and not monotheism, with its theology of "transcendence and immanence", where God interpenetrates everything in the universe, and all of empirical reality is God's body.
-The Vaishnava sampradaya associated with Vallabhacharya is a form of pantheism, in contrast to the other Vaishnavism traditions.
-The Gaudiya Vaishnava tradition of Chaitanya, states Schweig, is closer to a polymorphic bi-monotheism because both goddess Radha and god Krishna are simultaneously supreme.
+The Vaishnava sampradaya started by Madhvacharya is a monotheistic tradition in which Vishnu (Krishna) is omnipotent, omniscient and omnibenevolent.
+The Sri Vaishnavism sampradaya associated with Ramanuja also has monotheistic elements, but differs in several ways, such as goddess Lakshmi and god Vishnu are considered inseparable and equal divinities.
+According to some scholars, Sri Vaishnavism emphasizes panentheism, and not monotheism, with a theology of "transcendence and immanence", in which God interpenetrates everything in the universe, and empirical reality is God's body.
+The Vaishnava sampradaya associated with Vallabhacharya is a form of pantheism, in contrast with other Vaishnavism traditions.
+According to Schweig, the Gaudiya Vaishnava tradition of Chaitanya is closer to a "polymorphic bi-monotheism" because both goddess Radha and god Krishna are simultaneously regarded as supreme.

-Vaishnavism precepts include the avatar (incarnation) doctrine, wherein Vishnu incarnates numerous times, in different forms, to set things right and bring back the balance in the universe.
-These avatars include Narayana, Vasudeva, Rama and Krishna; each the name of a divine figure with attributed supremacy, which each associated tradition of Vaishnavism believes to be distinct.
+Vaishnavism includes the doctrine of avatar (divine incarnation), wherein Vishnu incarnates numerous times, in different forms, to restore cosmic order.
+These avatars include Narayana, Vasudeva, Rama, and Krishna; with each associated tradition regarding one of them as supreme.

 Vishnuism and Krishnaism

-The term "Krishnaism" (Kṛṣṇaism) has been used to describe a large group of independent traditions-sampradayas within Vaishnavism regarded Krishna as the Supreme God, while "Vishnuism" may be used for sects focusing on Vishnu in which Krishna is an Avatar, rather than a transcended Supreme Being.
-Vishnuism believes in Vishnu as the supreme being.
-When all other Vaishnavas recognise Krishna as one of Vishnu's avatars, though only the Krishnites identify the Supreme Being (Svayam Bhagavan, Brahman, a source of the Tridev) with Lord Krishna and his forms (Radha Krishna, Vithoba and others), those manifested themselves as Vishnu.
-This is its difference from such groups as Ramaism, Radhaism, Sitaism, etc. As such Krishnaism is believed to be one of the early attempts to make philosophical Hinduism appealing to the masses.
-In common language the term Krishnaism is not often used, as many prefer a wider term "Vaishnavism", which appeared to relate to Vishnu, more specifically as Vishnu-ism.
+The term "Krishnaism" (Kṛṣṇaism) has been used by scholars to describe a large group of independent traditions (sampradayas) within Vaishnavism that regard Krishna as the Supreme God, while "Vishnuism" may be used for sects that focus on Vishnu and see Krishna as an Avatar rather than a transcended Supreme Being.
+While most Vaishnava traditions recognise Krishna as an avatar of Vishnu, only Krishna-centered traditions identify the Supreme Being (Svayam Bhagavan, Brahman, the source of the Trimurti) with Krishna and his forms (Radha Krishna, Vithoba and others).
+This is its difference from such groups as Ramaism, Radhaism, Sitaism, etc.

 Vishnu

-In Vishnu-centered sects Vishnu or Narayana is the one supreme God.
-The belief in the supremacy of Vishnu is based upon the many avatars (incarnations) of Vishnu listed in the Puranic texts, which differs from other Hindu deities such as Ganesha, Surya or Durga.

-To the devotees of the Srivaishnava Sampradaya "Lord Vishnu is the Supreme Being and the foundation of all existence."
+In Vishnu-centered sects, Vishnu (Narayana) is regarded as the one supreme God.
+Texts such as the Epics and Puranas describe Vishnu as the source of many incarnations (avatars), through which his supremacy is expressed.
+Other deities such as Shiva, Ganesha, Surya, or Durga are acknowledged, but are understood as subordinate.
+To the devotees of Sri Vaishnava Sampradaya, "Lord Vishnu is the Supreme Being and the foundation of all existence."
+Lakshmi, his consort, is described to act as the mediatrix between Vishnu and his devotees, intervening to offer her grace and forgiveness.
+According to Vedanta Desika, the divine couple Lakshmi Narayana pervade and transcend the universe, which is described to be their body.
+They are described to support all life, both material and spiritual.
+In this theology, Lakshmi is conceived as the supreme mother and Narayana as the supreme father of creation.